 St Andrew’s Day, 30 November, is deemed a Bank Holiday with many events laid on.
 And let us not forget Hogmanay, which sees out the old and brings in the New Year.
 Edinburgh, in particular, holds the focus on New Year celebrations, but then the city has become the capital of festivals.

-The most famous is the Edinburgh Fringe Festival in August but the city also hosts the Edinburgh International Science Festival (April), the Edinburgh Children’s Festival (May), the Edinburgh International Film Festival (June), the Jazz and Blues Festival (July), the Art Festival (August), The Royal Edinburgh Military Tattoo (August), the International Festival (classical music, dance, theatre and opera – August), the Book Festival (August), the Mela Festival (August) and the Scottish International Storytelling Festival (October).
+The most famous is the Edinburgh Fringe Festival in August but the city also hosts the Edinburgh Science Festival (April), the Edinburgh Children’s Festival (May), the Edinburgh International Film Festival (June), the Jazz and Blues Festival (July), the Art Festival (August), The Royal Edinburgh Military Tattoo (August), the International Festival (classical music, dance, theatre and opera – August), the Edinburgh International Book Festival (August), the Mela Festival (August) and the Scottish International Storytelling Festival (October).

 If you intend to take your motorhome and visit Scotland, use the M6/A74(M) and the M8 for the west of Scotland and the M90/A90 for the east to Aberdeen.
 The M8 links Glasgow and Edinburgh.
 Thereon north, the roads are predominantly single carriageway, but for the dual carriageway to Aberdeen.
 Many roads in Scotland make a pleasurable and scenic drive, but plan fuel stops carefully, as there can be large distances between service stations.
 Check with your destination campsite for any difficulty with access when driving a large coachbuilt once off the main roads.